mlswg/mls-protocol/draft-ietf-mls-protocol.md

 key with a Credential in any leaf of the group, or indeed if the KeyPackage shares the same `hpke_init_key` with another KeyPackage in the group.

 The Commit MUST NOT combine proposals sent within different epochs.
+Due to the asynchronous nature of proposals, receivers of a Commit SHOULD NOT enforce that all valid proposals sent within the current epoch are referenced by the next Commit.
 In the event that a valid proposal is omitted from the next Commit, and that proposal is still valid in the current epoch, the sender of the proposal MAY retransmit it.

 A member of the group MAY send a Commit that references no proposals at all, which would thus have an empty `proposals` vector.
 Such